h4ckedneko/sqlcat/README.md

 [![Coverage Status](https://gocover.io/_badge/github.com/h4ckedneko/sqlcat)](https://gocover.io/github.com/h4ckedneko/sqlcat)
 [![Report Card Status](https://goreportcard.com/badge/github.com/h4ckedneko/sqlcat)](https://goreportcard.com/report/github.com/h4ckedneko/sqlcat)

 Package sqlcat is a dead simple SQL query builder for Go.
-It comes with a handy little struct that builds SQL query by concatenating its fields.
-It is not an ORM nor a full-featured SQL query builder, only SELECT is supported and you still need to write some SQL.
+It is not an ORM nor a full-featured query builder, only SELECT is supported and you still need to write some SQL.
 Its job is to structurally concatenate those SQL to form a complete statement.

 **Features and benefits:**

 -   Minimal API, it only has one struct and two helper functions.
--   Helps you write SQL queries in a structured and declarative way.
+-   Helps you write queries in a structured and declarative way.
 -   Outputs prepared statement to prevent SQL injection.
 -   Supports PostgreSQL positional parameters.
 -   No imported external dependencies.